Information Systems Group

 Using HermiT

-Using HermiT with Protégé
+HermiT as Protégé plug-in

-Using HermiT from the command line
+HermiT from the command line

 HermiT provides a command-line interface for common reasoning tasks, including classification and query answering.

-Using HermiT in Java applications
+HermiT in Java applications

 News

-HermiT 0.9.3 is now available
+HermiT 1.3.8 is now available